carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 {: .output}

 > ## Notes
 If we add the option -e the resulting clusters will contain only single-copy genes from each taxon, i.e. the orthologues.
-This flag forms singleton clusters, which are created when you exclude clusters with inparalogues.
+This flag forms singleton clusters, which are created when you exclude clusters within paralogues.
 This is useful to make genome-level phylogenetic analyses in only single copy-genes.
 {: .callout}

 ## Step 3.
 Compare all clusters from different algorithms

-Get_Homologues for default the algorithm BDBH takes from the set of genomes to the smallest as a reference genome
+Get_Homologues algorithm, BDBH, takes by default the smallest genome from the set of genomes as reference genome
 ~~~
 $ ls -d data_get_homologues/*alltaxa* #List the genome reference
 ~~~